 Stock up on incense or collect crystals as you roam between the vibrant stalls at this bazaar, one of the most popular things to do in Goa.

-13. Saturday Night Market
+Saturday Night Market

-If shopping and partying are a must on your list of things to do in Goa, spend your Saturday at the market!
+If shopping and partying are a must on your list of things to do in Goa, spend your Saturday at the market.

-14. Some like it hot at the Tropical Spice Plantation
+14. Visit a Tropical Spice Plantation

-One of many things to do in Goa, especially if you’re a food lover, is to visit one of the spectacularly popular spice plantations.
+One of the many things to do in Goa, especially if you're a food lover, is to visit one of the spectacularly popular spice plantations.

 One that can’t be missed is The Tropical Spice Plantation located in north Goa, six kilometers from Ponda, in Keri Village.

 Finish your tour of the aromatic spice plantation with a stop at the bird sanctuary, then enjoy an al fresco lunch in the open-air restaurant.
+You can also cool off with a boat tour in the lake surrounded by lush green fields.

 Do you want to add an educational experience to your list of things to do in Goa?
 Admire the rich cultural heritage of the region with a visit to the Goa State Museum.